innovacy/Up/README.md

 If no 404 file is found, a simple "File not found" error will be shown.

-### Custom footer (work in progress)
+### Using a custom footer

-You can add a custom footer to your pages.
-All you need to do is just create a footer.md file.
+A custom footer can be added to pages.
+A footer.md or a footer.html will be searched in the requested path.

+If no file is found, the parent directories up to the location of the script will be searched recursively for such a file.

+A footer.md has priority over a footer.html, so make sure there is no footer.md is present or is found before your preferred footer.html file.

+You can add a different custom footer for some pages by creating one in a child folder.
+All pages in this folder and their child folders will have this footer.

 ### Selecting a theme (work in progress)